FalkorDB/docs/cypher/indexing.md

 # Vector indexing

 With the introduction of the `vector` data-type a new type of index was introduced.
-A vector index is a dedicated index for indexing and searching through vectors
+A vector index is a dedicated index for indexing and searching through vectors.

 To create this type of index use the following syntax: